blockode-co/chatgpt-bard-bingchat-all-in-one-web/README.md

 # chatgpt-bard-bingchat-all-in-one-web

-Chatbot is a React.js web application that utilizes OpenAI GPT API, BARD API, and Bing Chat API to provide text responses from user input.
+Chatbot is a React.js web application that generates text responses based on user input.
+It utilizes OpenAI GPT API, BARD API, and Bing Chat API.

 ## Prerequisites